Contagious Diseases Acts

 Because military men were often unmarried and homosexuality was criminalized, prostitution was considered by military authorities to be a necessary evil, so long as the spread of venereal disease could be contained.
-The Act of 1864 stated that women found to be infected could be interned in lock hospitals for up to three months, a period extended to one year with the 1869 Act.
+The Contagious Diseases Prevention Act 1864 stated that women found to be infected could be interned in lock hospitals for up to three months, a period extended to one year with the Contagious Diseases Act 1869.
 These measures were justified by medical and military officials as the most effective means to shield men from venereal disease.
-However, no provision was made for the physical examination of prostitutes' male clientele, which became one of the many points of contention in a campaign to repeal the Acts.
+However, no provision was made for the physical examination of prostitutes' male clientele, which became one of the many points of contention in a campaign to repeal the acts.

 After 1866, proposals were introduced to extend the acts to the north of England and to the civilian population.
 It was suggested that this extension would serve to regulate prostitution and stop street disorders caused by it in large cities.

-The subject of venereal disease, known at the time as "social disease," created significant controversy within Victorian society.
+The subject of venereal disease, known at the time as "social disease", created significant controversy within Victorian society.
 The Contagious Diseases Acts themselves affected the lives of thousands of prostitutes and working-class women.
 They sparked the debate over inequality between men and women, and were an early political issue that led to women organising themselves and actively campaigning for their rights.

 The inconsistent treatment of genders inherent in the acts was a key part of Josephine Butler's campaigns for their repeal.
 In one of her public letters, she allowed a prostitute to deliver her own account of her personal encounters with men: